bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Business Information Update - Jyoti
     	- Jyoti to bring up Business Size and Legal Business Name(Would we allow clients typing ahead post the search results?)
     - BA OPS Rotation
-    - How are we tracking OPS ticket in a Sprint?
-New Ones, Left behind ones?
     - Is the PI on track?